How Canonical ESG Evolves

 2. Layer Isolation

-Changes in one layer (CERM, CDI, CMP, jurisdiction) do not implicitly modify other layers.
+Changes in one layer (CEDM, CDI, CMP, jurisdiction) do not implicitly modify other layers.

 3. Explicit Version Boundaries